SEC judge in Cohen case no stranger to high-profile cases

 Critics over the years, including former Goldman director Gupta, have complained that the SEC's administrative proceedings unfairly disadvantage defendants.

-That is because there is limited discovery, the defence cannot generally take depositions, the trial is fast-tracked and the appeal is before the full commission, not a circuit court.
+That is because there is limited discovery, the defense cannot generally take depositions, the trial is fast-tracked and the appeal is before the full commission, not a circuit court.

 But while some argue the SEC has a strong home court advantage, Murray's rulings over the years suggest the SEC case against Cohen will be closely scrutinized.